 This software may have been obtained illegally from torrent sites offering cracked software or serial number generators.

 You may have been given this software for work or as a gift from someone who unknowingly purchased an illegal copy.

 We're here to help guide you through this issue.

-Buy genuine Adobe software online from choose a plan page.
+Buy online from the Adobe page.